Techi-tech51/LocalRepo3/README.md

-# Checking last time to conform - whether am i able to push file in git or not.
+# Checking last time to confirm - whether am i able to push files in git or not.